 However, what elevates Welcome To The Punch above the ranks of straight-to-DVD Danny Dyer vehicles is its superb cast.
 McAvoy and Strong make a compelling ying-yang double act - one barely-contained, the other cool-and-collected - while the rest of the ensemble is essentially a British cinema who’s-who, featuring Peter Mullan, Andrea Riseborough, David Morrissey, Jason Flemyng and even Sightseers’ Steve Oram in a two-line cameo.
 They may not be filling out the most nuanced characters (Riseborough’s mouthy cockney copper becomes a victim far too quickly), but they make sure that Welcome To The Punch never gets boring.

-This flawed, yet watchable action homage doesn't quite live up to its gun-toting influences, but a marvellous roster of Grade-A Brits tips the scales in Welcome To The Punch's favour.
+In a nutshell: This flawed, yet watchable action homage doesn't quite live up to its gun-toting influences, but a marvellous roster of Grade-A Brits tips the scales in Welcome To The Punch's favour.